DamianGuth/DrogonTestProject/README.md

 >
 >include(CheckIncludeFileCXX)

+(You can also use "set(CMAKE_BUILD_TYPE RelWithDebInfo)" instead.
+This will optimize the code similar to release versions but will still include debug symbols.)

 Your build will now include debug symbols the next time you run **make**.

 ### When using VSCode for debugging